 Psychologists might have to abandon the idea that our differences are no more than skin-deep – and to work out, via cross-cultural and other studies, which traits and behaviours are part of our in-built human hardware and which are the result of the cultural and environmental operating systems that we layer on top.
 That will be a fascinating process, but one which is much more complicated, and messy, than the one that went before it.

 As part of this process, those of us who are not scientists might also have to abandon some of our cherished illusions.
 In our own minds, we’re all the Etoro, convinced that the society we see around us is the natural order of things, the natural endpoint to which other cultures should aspire.
-As a result, we’ve not only spread our mental monoculture around the globe, but have been ignorant of how strange – how WEIRD – we really are.Make a donation
+As a result, we’ve not only spread our mental monoculture around the globe, but have been ignorant of how strange – how WEIRD – we really are.Support Aeon: make a one-off donation